This page contains affiliate links. For more information please read my Disclosure Policy.

 - Orange zest – The original recipe calls for a bit of orange zest, I almost never have an orange on hand when I bake these so I leave it out.
 If however you like a bit of orange in your cookies, go for it!

 - Food dye – for colored sugar cookies just add food safe dye directly to the dough.
-I use the standard liquid food dye you would use for Easter eggs and it works perfectly.
-You can also use gels.
+I used the standard liquid food dye you would use for Easter eggs and it works perfectly.
+You can also use a number of gel food colorings with great success.

 - Sprinkles – An easy, go-to decoration in my house.
 There are years I just dust them with green sparkles and call it a day!
 They’re a particularly fun decoration if you’re baking up cookies for Santa with your kids!